Jul 19, 2019 · 9 min read

 What’s with all the fuss over aloe?
 Read more about the benefits of aloe vera skincare.

 Sunscreen sprays are a lot easier to hunt down than powder sunscreens, but powders are starting to catch on.
 Powder sunscreens are a great option for anyone who struggles with oiliness in their makeup looks, not to mention, they can offer pretty solid protection against UV rays.
-Here’s a few diamonds-in-the-rough when it comes to what’s available for Summer 2019:

 This product from Tarte is specifically made to go on over makeup.
 In terms of sun protection, titanium dioxide and zinc oxide start blocking out UV rays as soon as it goes on.
 It also has vanilla oil added for fragrance, which may sound tasty, but might act unpredictably with sensitive skin.